bgamari/ghc-wiki-import/frisby2013-q1.md

-NB I think this will be mitigated "for free", since I'm predicting that we will never abstract over saturated and oversaturated functions, which is all LNEs.
-If that's not the case, we may want to consider mitigating this separately.
+NB I think this will be mitigated "for free", since I'm predicting that we will never abstract variables that occur exactly saturated and an LNE binder can only be exactly saturated.
+If we do end up abstracting over saturated functions, we may want to consider mitigating this separately.